 Friends of Patterson Park

 Friends of Patterson Park (FoPP) has been working to beautify and improve the park since 2002.
-Some of our initiatives include the planting of dozens of trees over several different plantings; playground improvements; the creation of and improvements to a perimeter trail; regular mulching of trees; painting of picnic tables; installation of pool house mosaic, skateboard halfpipe, shade over the baby pool, Purple Martin nesting site; and the design and initiation of a community garden with a grant from Austin Parks Foundation.
+Some of our initiatives include the planting of dozens of trees over several different plantings; playground improvements; the creation of and improvements to a perimeter trail; regular mulching of trees; installation of pool house mosaic, skateboard halfpipe, shade over the baby pool, Purple Martin nesting site; and the design and installation of a community garden.
+We’ve received grants from the Austin Parks Foundation, Neighborhood Partnering Program, and more.
 For more information, contact FoPP Chair Jennifer Potter-Miller.
-You can visit friendsofpattersonpark.org and follow us on Facebook!
+You can visit friendsofpattersonpark.org and follow us on Facebook, Instagram, and Twitter!

 Plant and Book Swap